regeter/mlx-dspark/README.md

 ```

 The only requirement is a target whose hidden size matches the drafter's (the drafter has no embed/lm-head
-of its own — it reuses the target's). **Scope:** validated on dense **Gemma-4** and **Qwen3** targets
+of its own — it reuses the target's). **Scope:** measured on dense **Gemma-4 12B** and **Qwen3 4B / 8B**
-(Qwen3-4B measured here; Qwen3-8B and the larger Gemma-4 variants share the exact code path — same recipe,
+targets — all lossless, no code change (Qwen3-8B is untied embeddings and loads via `bind` exactly the
-bigger download). z-lab also ships MoE / linear-attention variants (`Qwen3.5-*`, `gpt-oss-*`, …); those
+same).
+Larger Gemma-4 variants share the identical code path (just a bigger download). z-lab also ships
-targets route differently and use a gated-delta KV rollback this port doesn't wire yet, so they need a bit
+MoE / linear-attention variants (`Qwen3.5-*`, `gpt-oss-*`, …); those targets route differently and use a
-more work — PRs welcome.
+gated-delta KV rollback this port doesn't wire yet, so they need a bit more work — PRs welcome.

 ## License